fatemaowedah/project/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Github Project Link
-[https://github.com/fatemaowedah/project/tree/master](GitHub Link) to view it in the browser.
+[GitHub Link](https://github.com/fatemaowedah/project/tree/master) to view it in the browser.

 ### Deploy Link
-[https://fatemaowedah.github.io/project/](Deploy Link) to view it in the browser.
+[Deploy Link](https://fatemaowedah.github.io/project/) to view it in the browser.